 National Trust Preservation Funds: Guidelines & Eligibility

-The review process is generally completed within eight weeks of the application deadline, and applicants are notified via email once the review process is complete.
+There are three deadlines per year in February, June, and October.
+The selection process is very competitive.
+The next deadline for this program will be February 1, 2023.
+The application becomes available in our online grants application portal about 6-8 weeks prior to the deadline.
+The review process is generally completed within ten weeks of the application deadline, and applicants are notified via email once the review process is complete.

 No more than three grants will be awarded in any two-year period to a single grantee.
 Only one grant will be awarded per organization in any grant round.
 Only one grant will be awarded for a particular project phase.

 Only Organizational Level Preservation Leadership Forum Members, Main Street America Community Members, and Main Street America General Members are eligible to receive funding from the National Trust Preservation Fund.
 Organizations do not need to have an active membership to apply for a grant, but selected grantees will be required to become members prior to the release of funds.
 Your membership status will be verified by our grants office once award decisions have been made.
 If you have questions about your membership status, please email email@example.com.

 Applicants must be capable of matching the grant amount on a one-to-one basis.
 Both cash and in-kind donations count toward the one-to-one required match.

 The required match can come from private or public sources, from income earned from registration fees or sales, or from fundraising activities.
 In-kind donations of labor, materials or services will also be considered eligible for meeting the matching requirement.
 Matching funds must be used to fund eligible expenses listed below.
 Other funding from the National Trust may not be used to match an NTPF grant.